-Update -The competition for acquisition has closed.
-An open slot remains for instrument development.
+Update -The competition has closed.
 Interested parties should contact David Bond.

 Synopsis.
 The Major Research Instrumentation Program (MRI) serves to increase access to shared scientific and engineering instruments for research and research training in our Nation's institutions of higher education.
 Each MRI proposal may request support for the acquisition or development of a single research instrument for shared inter- and/or intra-organizational use.